bestia-dev-archived/cargo_crev_reviews_workspace/README.md

 I want the simplest [web server](https://en.wikipedia.org/wiki/Web_server) ever.
 It will be used exclusivelly locally from one super simple [web-application](https://en.wikipedia.org/wiki/Web_application), so  don't need to care much about security.
 I choose [simple server](https://crates.io/crates/simple-server) from the [rust book](https://doc.rust-lang.org/1.30.0/book/second-edition/ch20-01-single-threaded.html).
 I don't care about [multi-threading](https://en.wikipedia.org/wiki/Multithreading_(computer_architecture)) or [async](https://en.wikipedia.org/wiki/Asynchrony_(computer_programming)) , because it will be used by only one browser.

-For the browser I will create a [PWA - Progressive Web Application](https://en.wikipedia.org/wiki/Progressive_web_application).
+For the browser I will create a simple web app.
 All the code will be in rust, I will avoid javascript as a plague.
 I just don't like it.
 The GUI will be in [HTML5](https://en.wikipedia.org/wiki/HTML5) and [CSS3](https://en.wikipedia.org/wiki/CSS#CSS_3).
 This is all supported by all [modern browsers](https://www.bopdesign.com/bop-blog/2012/01/why-use-a-modern-web-browser/).
-I will use my project [rust_wasm_helper_for_pwa](https://github.com/LucianoBestia/rust_wasm_helper_for_pwa) that creates a minimal PWA you can copy to your project.

 ## Development